Securing Claude Cowork: A Security Practitioner’s Guide

 Uses the native caffeinate utility. caffeinate is a first-party macOS process that asserts a power management assertion to prevent idle sleep.

 Standard MDM sleep enforcement policies (e.g. via a configuration profile setting the display or system sleep timer) may not override an active caffeinate assertion.
-Organisations should test against their specific MDM vendor and profile configuration.
+Organizations should test against their specific MDM vendor and profile configuration.

 Windows